Tutor system and Individual Training Plans (ITP)

 The primary role of the clinical tutor is to help trainees to acquire the competencies to help vulnerable and distressed members of the public when they graduate from the course.
 Overall, the clinical tutor role involves monitoring the tutee’s progression in terms of acquiring skills, identifying any barriers to that, offering pastoral support and signposting support where necessary, plus working with placement supervisors to provide clarity on what opportunities are necessary for skills acquisition.

-Although the Clinical Director has ultimate line management responsibilities for trainees, each clinical tutor has ‘delegated line management responsibilities’ for each trainee they are assigned to.
+Although the Clinical Director has ultimate line management responsibilities for trainees, clinical tutors have shared ‘delegated line management responsibilities’ for trainees in their VTG.

 Line management responsibility has two main areas of activity: University and NHS.